Where should I buy a hamster?

 We favor Kaytee Clean and Cozy, but Carefresh and other paper based beddings are also favorites among pet owners.
 Just stay away from anything scented.
-Aspen is also popular but harder to find.
+Aspen is also popular because it is inexpensive and safe.
 Cedar or beddings labeled "softwood" should never be used since hamsters are allergic and cannot tolerate the oils in it--it will kill them by inducing painful respiratory distress.
 Pine has similar oils to a lesser extent, so should not be used unless it is kiln dried (it will say on the bag).
 The kiln drying process causes these oils to evaporate.

 What kind of cage should I get?

-The U.S. minimum size requirement for hamsters is 360 square inches.
+The U.S. minimum size requirement for hamsters is 450 square inches.
 How large is this?
-A 66 quart storage bin measures 364 square inches and a 20 gallon long aquarium is 390.
-As you may be able to imagine, it is fairly easy to find space in a home for a cage that size.
+A 110 quart bin cage is just about 440 square inches.
 This minimum is important for 2 major reasons.
 In the wild, hamsters run up to 8 miles every night.
 This instinct is simply not met by just providing a wheel.
 Hamsters need enough space to get out some of this energy, which translates to larger cages.
 Another reason they need more space is beacause frankly, they require a lot of stuff!
 They will need a place to nest (we suggest having a few), an appropriately sized wheel, food, water, chews, and other toys.
 If you need help choosing a cage, please contact us!

 What toys are best?

 The best toys are ones that serve a purpose.
 A wheel, for example, is the most important toy a hamster needs.
-Syrians require 8 inch wheels or larger, and dwarves require at least 6 inches.
+Syrians require 9 inch wheels or larger, and dwarves require at least 6 inches.
 Both need a solid running surface, so no wire or mesh.
-Little feet can get stuck and seriously injured.
-We sell Wodent Wheels at every show for $10.
+Little feet can get stuck and seriously injured in wire and mesh wheels!
+We sell Wodent Wheels at every show for $10-$15 (depending on size).
 We also recommend the Silent Spinner (12"/large size for Syrians, 6.5"/medium size for dwarves), the Flying Saucer (12"/large size for Syrians, 6.5"/medium size for dwarves), and the Comfort Wheel (small size for dwarves, large size for Syrians).
-We also recommend the Carolina Storm Express wheel for Syrians.
+We recommend the Carolina Storm Express wheel for Syrians.

 How do I stop the wheel from squeaking?

-Use any edible oil such as crisco, olive oil, vaseline, etc. It may need to be re-applied regularly.
+Use any non-toxic oil such as crisco, olive oil, vaseline, etc. It may need to be re-applied regularly.